-The person who wrestled with an angel was Jacob, son of Isaac, grandson of Abraham.
-The story is that Jacob has traveled to the home of his mother's brother, Laban to find a wife and wound up with two wives.
-Laban tricked him into marrying Laban’s oldest daughter, Leah, when he actually meant to marry her younger sister Rachel.
-He worked for Laban seven (7) years for each of the women and then decides to return to the home of his father Isaac.
-On the way back, Jacob sent his sons and wives across the ford (a shallow area where one could cross without too much difficulty) in the river Jabbok but he remained alone on the other side.
-Then, the Bible says, "and a Man wrestled with him until the breaking of day" (Genesis 32:24).
+Jacob was the son of Isaac and grandson of Abraham.
+The story begins with him traveling from his home to that of his mother's brother, Laban, to find a wife.
+Although he sought to marry only one woman, he ended up with two wives, as Laban tricked him into marrying his oldest daughter, Leah, when he actually meant to marry her younger sister Rachel.
+After working for Laban seven (7) years for each woman, he decides to return to the home of his father Isaac.
+On the way back, he sends his sons and wives across the ford (a shallow area where one could cross without too much difficulty) in the river Jabbok but he remained alone on the other side.
+Then, the Bible says, some seemingly unknown person began to wrestle with him all night long.

 From the context and background of this story, we learn that the Hebrew name translated as Jacob means 'one who supplants.'
 He had stolen the birthright blessing from his older twin Esau, but Esau had already sold his physical birthright to him.
-Since God knew this was going to happen (Genesis 25:23) and He approved (Malachi 1:1 - 4 quoted by Paul in Romans 9:13), He got Jacob to tell Him his name during the wrestling match (verse 27) and then changed it to Israel (the Hebrew word which means 'to have power, as a prince'), thus removing the title 'one who supplants.'
+Since God knew this was going to happen (Genesis 25:23) and He approved (Malachi 1:1 - 4 quoted by Paul in Romans 9:13), He got him to tell Him his name during the wrestling match (verse 27) and then changed it to Israel (the Hebrew word which means 'to have power, as a prince'), thus removing the title 'one who supplants.'